Excellent | Worth a Detour

-Fried chicken is a house specialty, and while it is not in the same league as the elegant, melt-in-mouth versions found in Kansas City, it does come enveloped in a dark gold crust as luxurious as crisp bacon.
-Mashed potatoes are real, available with white gravy, brown gravy, or country sausage gravy.
-Pann’s is proud of its buttermilk biscuits, served with butter and bubble packs of honey.
+“Original recipe” fried chicken comes enveloped in a dark gold crust as luxurious as crisp bacon.
+Side-dish mashed potatoes are available with white gravy, brown gravy, or country sausage gravy.
+Accompanying buttermilk biscuits come with butter and bubble packs of honey.
 Unlike fluffy southern-style biscuits, these are dense and heavy.
 But I don’t mean that in a bad way.
 Their avoirdupois is a style unto itself.

 Pann’s does not serve the greatest food in Los Angeles, but it is one of the greatest places.
-If you appreciate extreme restaurant design, there is no more stunning example of SoCal coffee shop.
+If you appreciate extreme restaurant design, there is no more stunning example of a mid-20th century West Coast coffee shop.

 Directions & Hours

 - Monday: 8:00 AM – 3:00 PM

 - Tuesday: 8:00 AM – 3:00 PM

 - Sunday: 8:00 AM – 3:00 PM

 |Credit Cards Accepted||Yes|